Provided by: datalad_0.9.3-1_all bug

 speed up execution by (partially) not evaluating the state of subdatasets in a parent dataset.

-content or its last saved state differs from that recorded in the parent dataset.
-When "untracked"
+tent or its last saved state differs from that recorded in the parent dataset.
+When "untracked" is

 are still scanned for modified content).
 Using "dirty" ignores all changes to the work tree of